delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 Linked lists are faster for shifting because you don't need to shift the entire array.

-The space of the plausiable values will be very very large but you don't know when you'll grow to such big data.
+The space of the plausible values will be very very large but you don't know when you'll grow to such big data.

 Using linked lists are scalable and are adaptable.